gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 i.e. that with the maximal score, is performed at once using a graph solution to this problem, implemented in the ``networkx package``.

 We create a graph where each potential system is a vertex, and we create an edge between all possible pairs of vertices if they do not share any components.
-Once the graph is created we looking for the maximal clique which maximizes the score.
+Once the graph is created we look for the clique which maximizes the score.
 This allows to provide the user with one, or multiple `Solutions` that have the **best score possible** among all combinations of compatible `Systems`.